x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-microsoft-365-groups.md

 5. Open the on-premises mailbox using Outlook 2016 or Outlook on the web.

-6. Verify that the mailbox received an email message containing the post sent to the Microsoft 365 or Office 365 Group.
+6. Verify that the mailbox received an email message containing the post sent to the Microsoft 365 group.

 7. In the same mailbox, compose a reply to the message and send it to the group.